autoplot/documentation/md/PNG_Walks.md

 template.
 A .pngwalk file is also used to describe a set of files in a different location or even server.

-Rich PNGs are pngs that have additional metadata, indicating axis information.
+["Rich PNGs"](richPng.md "Rich PNGs") are pngs that have additional metadata, indicating axis information.
 When the image is clicked, the status message towards the bottom indicates the click location, in data coordinates.
 When the Rich PNG metadata is not available, the pixel coordinates are indicated.